T-Systems-MMS/otc-nextcloud/README.md

    - Password: _your created password for the RDS_
    - Name: _your RDS Name_
    - Adress: _the floating IP Adress of your RDS with the port number_
-     > You can find the information at your RDS/Connection Information)
+     > You can find the information at your RDS at Connection Information
      <details>
      <summary>
      <b>Click here to view our Nextcloud Configuration Settings</b>